-And my bosses at that time did not know what to do to safe the young plants.
+And my bosses at that time did not know what to do to save the young plants.

 Thus, we were spreading slug pellets over large areas in the garden.
 But that too did not seem to help.

-When we went out in the beginning of the night we often collected more than a thousand slugs.
+When we went out at the beginning of the night, we sometimes collected more than a thousand slugs.

 It seemed the slugs from all over the area were lured into our garden.

-In this situation he made a comment addressing the slug: “Oh no, do not do that!”
+In this situation he commented addressing the slug: “Oh no, do not do that!”
 And we both laughed out loud.

 At that time I realized that we had crossed a line.

-We were not just in any normal garden.
-No, we were in a monastery garden of the well-known Buddhist monastery “Plum Village”.
+We were not just in any ordinary garden.
+No, we were in a monastery garden of the well-known Buddhist monastery “Plum Village.”